 The enhanced pension provision relates to the cost of staff who have already left the College's employment and commitments for reorganisation costs from which the College cannot reasonably withdraw at the balance sheet date.

 The principal assumptions for this calculation are:

-2020 2019
+The principal assumptions for this calculation of c.
+2021 2020

-Price inflation 2.2% 2.2%
+Price inflation 2.6% 2.2%

-Discount rate 1.3% 2.0%
+Discount rate 1.6% 1.3%

 19 Cash and cash equivalents